-Stuart Forster reports on what to expect if you visit the festival of Fire and Ice Durham holds each February.
-The event attracts families into the cathedral city in northeast England.
+Stuart Forster reports on what to expect if you visit the festival of Fire and Ice Durham in February.
+The annual event attracts families to the cathedral city in northeast England.

 Durham City hosts its annual Fire and Ice InDurham festival over two days during the February half-term holiday.
-The 2022 edition was on 25 and 26 February.
+The 2023 edition is on Friday 24 and Saturday 25 February.

 The family-friendly festival features a city centre sculpture trail displaying hand-carved ice sculptures.
 Ice carving demonstrations and hands-on opportunities to give ice sculpting a go also feature as part of Durham’s Fire and Ice festival.

 The theme of the 2022 Fire and Ice festival was Science.
 The 2023 Fire & Ice Durham has Steampunk as its theme.

 Maps showing the location of the ice sculptures will be available at Durham Town Hall and from the Gala Theatre.
 They will also be available from event stewards and the Fire and Ice Facebook page.